alexchiri/alexchiri.com-source/content/blog/2020-01-12-make-your-own-podcast-transcription-service.markdown

 ![A sample of a transcript](/img/2020/01/resulting_transcript.png)

-This tool helps me take better notes from podcasts and shorten the time I spend on building the monthly [Reading Notes newsletter](https://alexchiri.com/reading-notes/).
+[This solution](https://github.com/alexchiri/serverless-transcribe) helps me take better notes from podcasts and shorten the time I spend on building the monthly [Reading Notes newsletter](https://alexchiri.com/reading-notes/).

 At the same time, I learned quite a lot about developing serverless applications using AWS and SAM and while it was quite a steep learning for me, now I feel more confident in using Lambda functions in future projects.